 Penguin is the code name given by Google to an algorithm update they announced on April 24, 2012.
-The aim of Google Penguin is to penalize websites which use black-hat SEO tactics, like building unnatural backlinks.
+The aim of Google Penguin is to penalize websites that use black-hat SEO tactics, like building unnatural backlinks.
 These practices are clearly in violation of Google’s guidelines, and are penalized in an effort to improve user experience and deliver only truly valuable content to Google users.

-Said simply – if you’re paying for links or link exchange, building links in sites which are not thematically relevant, or building links in low quality directories, you’re in trouble.
+Said simply – if you’re paying for links or link exchange, building links in sites which are not thematically relevant, or building links in low-quality directories, you’re in trouble.
 For more information, refer to Google’s definition of link schemes.

 There have been several versions and updates of Google Penguin: